D-lucasdevil/D.I.V.I.D.E./docs/phantom.md

 > “You destroy what you don’t understand.
 We don’t have that luxury.”
 > “We don’t run toward the anomaly.
 We wrap it.”
 > “When the world can’t afford another crater… they call us.”

+© 2025 Lucas Devil.
+All Rights Reserved.
+D.I.V.I.D.E.™ and all related characters, storylines, and assets are original creations of Lucas Devil.